 Sustainable Boating for Cleaner, Healthier Waters.

-Our Aim is to inspire sustainable recreational boating for cleaner, healthier waters by:
+Our aim is to inspire and encourage sustainable recreational boating through;

-- Discovering and raising awareness of more environmentally sustainable products and services.
+- raising awareness of more environmentally sustainable products and services

-- Working closely with government agencies and bodies such as DEFRA, Natural England and the Environment Agency.
+- working closely with government agencies and bodies

-- Developing partnerships and projects with other organisations, trusts, charities, and businesses.
+- partnerships and projects with other organisations and businesses

 The Wildlife Trusts

 The Wildlife Trusts are making the world wilder and helping to ensure that nature is part of everyone’s lives.
 We are a grassroots movement of 46 charities with more than 850,000 members and 38,000 volunteers.
 No matter where you are in the UK, there is a Wildlife Trust inspiring people and protecting, and standing up for the natural world.
 With the support of our members, we care for and restore special places for nature on land, and run marine conservation projects and collect vital data on the state of our seas.
 Every Wildlife Trust works within its local community to inspire people to create a wilder future – from advising thousands of landowners on how to manage their land to benefit wildlife, to connecting hundreds of thousands of school children with nature every year.